joeldevelops/sage-slackbot/README.md

+# Sage Bot
+This is a nifty slack bot that will give you random sagely advice anytime you run the `/advice` command.
+This bot is built on the [Advice API](https://api.adviceslip.com/#endpoint-random).

 # Getting Started
 This documentation has instructions on how to get a very basic bot setup in your local environment.
 It is by no means complete, but should result in a functioning bot and local development environment.